Patient experience: do patients feel involved in decisions about their care?

 Background

 Involving people in decisions about their care and treatment can improve outcomes and experiences for patients, and potentially yield efficiency savings for the health system through increased prevention and supported self-care.
-NHS England has made a commitment to become much better at involving patients (and their carers) by giving them the power to manage their own health and make informed decisions about their care and treatment.
-In a policy statement published by the Royal College of Physicians and the Royal College of General Practitioners, treating patients and carers as partners and involving them in the design and delivery of their care was outlined as a key consideration for outpatient services.
+One of the visions of the new 10-Year Health Plan includes care integrated around patient needs and patients being listened to.
 The national patient experience surveys ask service users if they feel involved in decisions about their care, the responses to which we explore here.

 A number of national patient surveys ask service users whether they were involved as much as they wanted to be in decisions about their care and treatment.
 It is useful to compare people's responses to understand how experience varies across NHS services.

-74% of 2022 Maternity Survey respondents stated that they were ‘definitely’ involved in decisions about their care during labour and birth.
-Seven out of ten 2022 Cancer Patient Experience Survey respondents reported that staff ‘definitely’ involved them in decisions about their care and treatment.
-57% of 2022 Urgent and Emergency Care Survey respondents and 56% of 2023 GP Patient Survey stated that they were ‘definitely’ involved as much as they wanted to be in decisions about their care and treatment.
-One in 10 GP Patient Survey respondents and 14% of Emergency Department Survey respondents said that they were not involved as much as they wanted to be.
+75% of 2024 Maternity Survey respondents stated that they were ‘definitely’ involved in decisions about their care during labour and birth.
+Seven out of ten 2024 Cancer Patient Experience Survey respondents reported that staff ‘definitely’ involved them in decisions about their care and treatment.
+58% of 2024 Urgent and Emergency Care Survey respondents and 61% of 2024 GP Patient Survey respondents stated that they were ‘definitely’ involved as much as they wanted to be in decisions about their care and treatment.
+9% of GP Patient Survey respondents and 13% of Emergency Department Survey respondents said that they were not involved as much as they wanted to be.

 The differences in responses between the surveys may reflect the demographics of respondents, as well as their experience of services.
 For example, older people tend to respond more positively in surveys, and a higher proportion of inpatients are in older age groups compared with community mental health service users.
-Additionally, while the most recent results for each survey are presented here, it is worth noting that they were carried out at different times (fieldwork for the Children and Young People’s Survey was carried out before the pandemic, while the others were carried out during or after the pandemic).
+Additionally, while the most recent results for each survey are presented here, it is worth noting that they were carried out at different times (fieldwork for the Children and Young People’s Survey was carried out pre-pandemic, while the others were during or post-pandemic).

-Since 2018, GP Patient Survey respondents have been asked, ‘During your last general practice appointment, were you involved as much as you wanted to be in decisions about your care and treatment?’
+Since 2018, GP Patient Survey respondents have been asked, “During your last general practice appointment, were you involved as much as you wanted to be in decisions about your care and treatment?”
 Between 2018 and 2021, the proportion of patients who were ‘definitely’ involved as much as they wanted to be in decisions about their care and treatment remained approximately constant at 61%.
 In 2022, the proportion decreased to 56% and stayed the same in 2023.
 Between 2018 and 2021, the percentage of respondents who claimed not to be involved at all was 7% on average.
 In 2022, this increased to 10% and remained the same in 2023.
+In 2024, 61% of respondents responded they were ‘definitely’ involved as much as they wanted to be in decisions about their care and treatment, increasing from the previous year.

-From 2020 onwards, respondents were asked, ‘To what extent did staff looking after you involve you in decisions about your care and treatment?’
-In 2022, 38% said they were involved ‘a great deal’, 38% said they were involved ‘a fair amount’, but 8% said they were ‘not at all’ involved in decisions about their care and treatment.
-The proportion of respondents who claimed to be ‘not very much’ or ‘not at all’ involved increased from 18% in 2020 to 25% in 2022.
+From 2020 onwards, respondents have been asked, “To what extent did staff looking after you involve you in decisions about your care and treatment?”
+In 2023, 35% said they were involved ‘a great deal’, 44% said they were involved ‘a fair amount’, but 5% said they were ‘not at all’ involved in decisions about their care and treatment.
+The proportion of respondents who claimed to be ‘not very much’ or ‘not at all’ involved increased from 18% in 2020 to 21% in 2023.

-Since 2014, Community Mental Health Survey respondents have been asked, ‘Were you involved as much as you wanted to be in agreeing what care you will receive?’
+From 2014 to 2022, Community Mental Health Survey respondents were asked, “Were you involved as much as you wanted to be in agreeing what care you will receive?”
 Between 2014 and 2022, the proportion of respondents who answered, ‘No, but I wanted to be’ increased from 6% to 10%.
 Meanwhile, the proportion who ‘definitely’ were involved as much as they wanted to be decreased very slightly from 56% to 55%.

 The Organisation for Economic Co-operation and Development (OECD) found that UK patients were more likely than average to report that their regular doctor involved them in decisions about care or treatment, but this declined from 91% in 2010 to 81% in 2020.
 In 2020, patients in Australia were the most likely to report that their regular doctor involved them in decisions about care or treatment (91%), while patients in France were the least likely (74%).